-- (1) Independent existence: The Limited Liability Partnership (LLP) is a independent legal entity.
+- (1) Independent existence: The Limited Liability Partnership (LLP) is an independent legal entity.
 It has separate legal existence distinct from its members. (i.e. partners).
-From the legal point of view it recognised as legal person. - (2) Number of Partners: The LLP must have minimum 2 partners to start with.
-There is no limit on its maximum membership. - (3) Capital contribution: There is no requirement (need) of minimum capital contribution. - (4) Formation: The LLP is easy to form and easy to operate and run.
-The cost of formation is also low.
+From a legal point of view, it recognised as a legal person. - (2) Number of Partners: The LLP must have a minimum of 2 partners to start with.
+There is no limit on its maximum membership.

-- (5) Limited Liability: The partners have limited liability.
-Limited liability implies in the event of insolvency of LLR its creditors cannot attach personal property of the partners in settlement of their claims.
-At the most partners will lose their capital invested in the business. - (6) Mobility of members: Any person can join the LLP at any time.
-There is no restriction on joining the LLP as partner or member.
-The existing partner or member can leave the LLP at any time if it is not mentioned in the partnership agreement. - (7) No tax on share of profit: Since LLP is a legal entity, government impose tax on its profits.
-In order to avoid double taxation, the partners or members are not required to pay tax on the share of profit they receive from LLP. - (8) Statute governing LLP: All Limited Liability Partnerships are regulated, governed and controlled by the Limited Liability Partnership Act of 2008. - 6) Define Joint Stock Company and explain its features. - Ans.
-[A] Definition: Prof. Haney defines Joint Stock Company in the following words, "A joint stock company is a voluntary association of individuals for profit having capital divided into transferable shares, the ownership of which is the conditions of membership."
-In simple terms, a joint stock company is a form of business organisation in which persons interested in doing some business with sole aim of earning profit form an association and get it incorporated (registered) under the Companies Act. - [B] Features: The features of a joint stock company are explained as follows: - (1) Artificial person: As soon as a company is incorporated, it is separated from its shareholders and it received independent statutory status.
+- (3) Capital contribution: There is no requirement (need) of minimum capital contribution. - (4) Formation: The LLP is easy to form and easy to operate and run.
+The cost of formation is also low. - (5) Limited Liability: The partners have limited liability.
+Limited liability implies in the event of insolvency of LLR its creditors cannot attach the personal property of the partners in settlement of their claims.
+At most partners will lose their capital invested in the business. - (6) Mobility of members: Any person can join the LLP at any time.
+There is no restriction on joining the LLP as a partner or member.
+The existing partner or member can leave the LLP at any time if it is not mentioned in the partnership agreement. - (7) No tax on the share of profit: Since LLP is a legal entity, the government imposes a tax on its profits.
+In order to avoid double taxation, the partners or members are not required to pay tax on the share of the profit they receive from LLP. - (8) The statute governing LLP: All Limited Liability Partnerships are regulated, governed, and controlled by the Limited Liability Partnership Act of 2008.

+Define Joint Stock Company and explain its feature.

+Definition: Prof. Haney defines Joint Stock Company in the following words, "A joint stock company is a voluntary association of individuals for profit having a capital divided into transferable shares, the ownership of which is the conditions of membership."
+In simple terms, a joint stock company is a form of business organisation in which persons interested in doing some business with the sole aim of earning profit form an association and get it incorporated (registered) under the Companies Act.

+Features: The features of a joint stock company are explained as follows:

+- (1) Artificial person: As soon as a company is incorporated, it is separated from its shareholders and it received independent statutory status.
 It is recognised as a person in the eyes of law though it has no physical existence.
 For this reason, it is called an artificial (legal) person.
 It has a separate name and it uses a common seal as a substitute for its signature. - (2) Voluntary association: A joint stock company is an association of many persons.

-Any person irrespective of caste, creed, colour, religion and economic status can become a member of the company by purchasing its shares.
-However, membership is not compulsory but voluntary. - (3) Perpetual succession: A company is an artificial person created by the process of law and dissolved only by the process of law.
-Its existence and continuation are not affected by death, retirement, Insolvency or insanity of its member or members.
-The company continues to exist in spite of the changes in its membership.
+Any person irrespective of caste, creed, colour, religion, and economic status can become a member of the company by purchasing its shares.
+However, membership is not compulsory but voluntary.